 - (1) Translation: Process is currently established, but will undergo biannual review. - (2) Interpretation: Process is currently established, but will undergo biannual review. - (3) Training: Annual training opportunities are currently available.
 A training schedule will be put in place to: - a.
-Ensure knowledge and provisions of this LAP (by 06/1/2011) - b.
-To on-board volunteers translation reviewers and/or interpreters into a volunteer language bank, or both; (by January, 2012) - c.
-To ensure accuracy in voluntary reviewers and/or interpreters within the volunteer language bank, or both (by January, 2012) - (4) Evaluation: Evaluation measures will be in place by January 2012. - (5) Monitoring: Monitoring of this LAP will occur biannually and will follow the schedule indicated below: - a.
-Annual invitation for key-stakeholders' review and or consultation December 2010 and again January 2012 - (6) Complaints Capturing: A streamlined mechanism to capture complaints from translation and interpretation is currently being drafted. - (7) Volunteer Language Bank Establishment: Process is currently undergoing review, pending creation of a survey, demonstrated voluntary release of information by staff and employees, and database to capture language data. - (8) Compliance with Federal, State and Local Language Access Laws to occur on an as needed basis with a specified timeline indicated under monitoring sub-header. - (9) Periodic Engagement of Stakeholders: to be continually engaged and participate in regular, periodic, or episodic review of Plan as needed. - (10) Review and Revision of Plan for Appropriateness and Applicability: to occur biannually.
+Ensure knowledge and provisions of this LAP - b.
+To on-board volunteers translation reviewers and/or interpreters into a volunteer language bank, or both; - c.
+To ensure accuracy in voluntary reviewers and/or interpreters within the volunteer language bank, or both - (4) Evaluation: Evaluation measures will undergo biannual review. - (5) Monitoring: Monitoring of this LAP will occur biannually and will follow the schedule indicated below: - a.
+Annual invitation for key-stakeholders' review and or consultation on December 2015 and again January 2016 - (6) Complaints Capturing: A streamlined mechanism to capture complaints from translation and interpretation is currently being drafted. - (7) Volunteer Language Bank Establishment: Process is currently undergoing review, pending creation of a survey, demonstrated voluntary release of information by staff and employees, and database to capture language data. - (8) Compliance with Federal, State and Local Language Access Laws to occur on an as needed basis with a specified timeline indicated under monitoring sub-header. - (9) Periodic Engagement of Stakeholders: to be continually engaged and participate in regular, periodic, or episodic review of Plan as needed. - (10) Review and Revision of Plan for Appropriateness and Applicability: to occur biannually.

-The Agency Language Access Plan shall be fully implemented subject to the availability of fiscal resources to implement said language access plan.
+The MDPH Language Access Plan shall be fully implemented subject to the availability of fiscal resources to implement said language access plan.
 This Language Access Plan has been developed to adhere to the Language Access Guidelines of ANF Administrative Bulletin #16.
 This Language Access Plan (LAP) represents MDPH administrative blueprint to provide meaningful access to Agency services, programs and activities on the part of LEP individuals.
 This Language Access Plan outlines the tasks Agency will undertake to meet this objective.